- 1 The Spirit of Christ and the Spirt of the Antichrist

 A Spirit is not just a force

-Many presume that a spirit is only some kind of a “force,” but in fact a spirit is a being.
+Many presume that a Spirit is only some kind of a “force,” but in fact a Spirit is a being.

-A good passage to help us understand spirits is 1 Kings 22:19–23 (2 Chronicles 18:18–22):
+A good passage to help us understand Spirits is 1 Kings 22:19–23 (2 Chronicles 18:18–22):

-Here we can see the “host of heaven,” which is all the spirits or angels, and one of them says that he will be a lying spirit in the mouth of all his prophets.
-From this, we understand that one spirit can be in many places: “in the mouth of all his prophets.”
+Here we can see the “host of heaven,” which is all the Spirits or angels, and one of them says that he will be a lying Spirit in the mouth of all his prophets.
+From this, we understand that one Spirit can be in many places: “in the mouth of all his prophets.”
 The Spirit of Christ was also in all the prophets, and spoke through them in the Old Testament (1 Peter 1:11).
 The Spirit of Christ was “the Word.”
 We can see an example of this in Numbers 11:25:

-Then YHVH came down in the cloud, and spoke to him (Moses), and took of the Spirit that was upon him, and placed the same upon the seventy elders; and it happened, when the Spirit rested upon them, that they prophesied, although they never did so again.
+Then Yihvah came down in the cloud, and spoke to him (Moses), and took of the Spirit that was upon him, and placed the same upon the seventy elders; and it happened, when the Spirit rested upon them, that they prophesied, although they never did so again.

 From this verse, we can see that the Spirit on Moses, was also on all the elders (see Chapter 8).